-Bulgaria may not be the first country that comes into your mind when you are looking for a destination, but it should be!
+Bulgaria may not be the first country that comes into your mind when looking for a destination, but it should be!
 Bulgaria is full of cool things to do and see.
 The black sea beaches are probably the most famous ones, but there is much more to the country than those lovely beaches!

 1. Explore Sofia

 Sofia is the biggest city and the capital of Bulgaria.
 It’s one of the biggest gateways to Bulgaria and attracts lots of tourists.
 The city, like most of Bulgaria, is only now recovering from the transition to democracy & capitalism, thus you will find many old buildings, roads, and sidewalks in quite a bad shape.

 Overall, I don’t think Sofia is one of the prettiest European capitals, yet I still think you should visit and explore Sofia.
 Why?
 Sofia has its share of beautiful and relevant buildings – some of which are among Bulgaria’s most famous landmarks.
 Plus, it’s essential to understand the Bulgarian people and culture.